brycewray/hugo-site/content/privacy/index.md

 [Cloudinary](https://cloudinary.com) hosts and serves most of the images on this site.
 A [Cloudinary Support article](https://support.cloudinary.com/hc/en-us/articles/360020207811-Does-Cloudinary-Store-Any-Cookies-) says that your viewing of any such images involves no storage or use of your personal data.

-### Fathom Analytics

-This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
-Please refer also to my article, "[Fathom Analytics: count on it](/posts/2020/06/fathom-analytics-count-on-it/)."

 ### giscus

 The site's [giscus](https://giscus.app) commenting system, which is based on the [GitHub Discussions search API](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions#search), performs no tracking.